yoonghan/google-home/device-lejos-ev3/README.md

 6. Create a PAN connection so that 10.0.1.1 is the Bluetooth IP address to connect to.
 7. Right-click on Main.java and let it run on EV3 device

+*NOTE:* For PAN connection, upload at least twice.
+The first time normally fails with connection timeout.

 ## Testing

 1. Right-click on TriggerClient.java and run as Java Appliction.
 This will run Large motor on Port A and B, while a medium motor on Port C.